oemof/tespy/docs/development/new_comp.rst

 contribute a new component' are intended to simplify the transition from user to a awesome developer.

-Implentation of a polynomial compressor with cooling
+Implementation of a polynomial compressor with cooling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The following basic principles should be followed when implementing a
 component: